Union, Progress and Democracy: Abortion

 UPyD supported a law decriminalising induced abortion within the first fourteen weeks of pregnancy.
 Beyond that gestational period, UPyD would have only allowed abortions in cases of "foetal anomalies incompatible with life and the risk of the mother's death, thereby reconciling the mother's right to consent to maternity with the unborn's legal protection".
 According to the party, "abortion is always a drama because an embryo conceived by two people is a human being".
-Consequently, UPyD argued that regulating abortion as a right rather than decriminalising it under certain circumstances wasn't respectful of Article 15 of the Spanish Constitution, which applies to the unborn according to the Constitutional Court's jurisprudence.
+Consequently, UPyD argued that regulating abortion as a right rather than decriminalising it under certain circumstances was not respectful of Article 15 of the Spanish Constitution, which applies to the unborn according to the Constitutional Court's jurisprudence.
 Therefore, the magenta party supported early sex education, which would have informed high school students about all available contraceptive methods to prevent unwanted pregnancies while encouraging them to steer clear of abortion as much as possible.
 Finally, UPyD opposed abortion access by minors without parental consent.

 Economy

 As a social liberal party, UPyD advocated a free-market economy subject to necessary state interventions to eliminate tax evasion, provide quality public goods or services and increase equity in income distribution.
-Thus, the party proposed economic measures such as the reform of the wealth tax to convert it into a tax on large fortunes, raising the minimum exemptions so that people with average wealth weren't taxed and eliminating any mechanism that would have allowed tax avoidance.
+Thus, the party proposed economic measures such as the reform of the wealth tax to convert it into a tax on large fortunes, raising the minimum exemptions so that people with average wealth were not taxed and eliminating any mechanism that would have allowed tax avoidance.

 UPyD endorsed granting the Department of Financial and Tax Inspection of the Spanish Tax Agency the power to assess compliance with the qualifications for a company to be recognised as a SICAV.
 This would have involved the Tax Agency issuing a binding report to the National Securities Market Commission (CNMV) to prevent individuals and family groups from fraudulently taking advantage of the tax benefits associated with SICAVs by using them as an investment tool.